jdecourval/laval-simulator/doc/main.md

 When a core has been fetched, is synchronization flag is reset and another synchronization instruction will be needed for the next fetch.

-Finally, a core may not fetch from an non-existent core, except if the fetching core is configured as a CPU input.
+Finally, a core may not fetch from an non-existent core, except if the fetching core is configured as a CPU input (more on that later).

 Examples in pseudo-code: